 Already have an idea of who you want to bet on?
 Search for a player below and we’ll direct you to the best betting odds for every possible way to bet on that player.
 Happy shopping!

-Click the tab in the table below to view more NFL betting props.
+Click the tab in the table below to view season long NFL betting props.

 Most QB passing yards

-The bet itself is pretty straightforward – the NFL player with the most passing yards after every team finishes their Week 17 games wins this bet.
-Looking back at last year’s winner, Jameis Winston threw the ball 626 times for 5,109 yards.
+The bet itself is pretty straightforward – the NFL player with the most passing yards after every team finishes their Week 18 games wins this bet.
+Looking back at the passing leader from a couple years back, Jameis Winston threw the ball 626 times for 5,109 yards.
 Most sportsbooks had him at (+1000) to lead the league in passing yards, about fifth on the list of QBs most likely to do so.
 That means for every $100 placed on the Bucs starting QB to throw for the most yards yielded the bettor $1000 (eg. a $500 wager returned $5,000).

 Odds for placing a futures bet will always be juicy considering fans haven’t seen any of their potential choices play a meaningful snap in at least 8 months.
 But Jameis’s 2019 odds were actually seen as fantastic to most sharks who felt the market was offering a discount on him due to his polarizing stature in the NFL world, which lowered his odds too far.